Frequently Asked Questions

 PLEASE NOTE: If your food allergy or other medical condition affects your housing, please also see the procedure for applying for housing accommodations, located on the Housing/Dietary Accommodation page.

-Depending on class year, the standard meal plan ranges from a block plan of 285 meals per semester to an all-points plan.
+The meal plan options available to students depend on their class year.
 As a residential campus, all Wesleyan students are required to have a meal plan.
 More specific information about meal plan options can be found on the WesCard website and in the Student Handbook.

 Not every ingredient is listed.